adigitoleo/vim-mellow-statusline/README.md

 - Integration with [ALE] and [vim-fugitive] to display linter diagnostics and git branch
 - Support for custom diagnostic components (see `:h g:mellow_custom_parts`)
 - Simple, monochromatic and clutter-free inactive buffer statusline
-- Optional tabline with matching colors, showing the tabpage number
+- Optional tabline with shortened buffer name and tabpage number

 ## Installation